Setting Up Arch Linux With BTRFS, Encryption, and Swap

 -

-Finished!
+Reboot, and you’re finished!
 Phew, that was a handful.
 But this establishes an excellent base system from which to work off of.
 You can install your favorite desktop environment/window manager and programs.
 I use KDE.

 Resources